g-vasilei/react-lite-carousel/README.md

 ---

-This is **a full single-file README**.
-No extra files needed.
-Let me know if you'd like me to:

 - Add a badge row (npm version, license, etc.)
 - Include a usage GIF or screenshot
 - Help publish it to npm